Nathan24zz/fp-main/README.md

 # fp-main

 Final Project Main Program.\
 Python server communicate with Javascript client.
+The server using socketio, runs on a thread alongside with ROS2 node

 ## Run Server